Standard 2: Places and Regions

 This cluster includes the following access points.

-Recognize North America, the United States, and Mexico on a map.
+Recognize North America as Canada, the United States, and Mexico on a map.

 Recognize north, south, east, and west as they relate to the regions of the United States.